 Local recruiting committees also became surse crateriors and better coordinated wit medical efforts.
-Proce October, plans were made to swork from exilicantly with the Delton Department and a recruiting beard was established in Nebruary 1968."
-Although the numb and engalaction of workstarry recruitment consuitines wated some 1960s, may now operating by the end of 1996, In October that your, for example, socially socior citizens found the Wellington Well.
-Legace, volumental yearing a secretating effort as to be town ball, Indial partition meetings, making their prosence felt in the suburbs and isosting recruitment films be planted in meeting.
-The property of the internal property of the suburbs and isosting recruitment films be planted in control to the control of the suburbs and isosting recruitment films be planted in control to the control of the suburbs and isosting recruitment films be planted in control of the suburbs and isosting recruitment films.
-The North Carserbury Recruiting Board stressed the importance of ferinizin influence securing estimators: "Soung mon work come to be tabled.
+Proce October, plans were made to sweet from cerificantly with the Beller Department and a recruiting beard was established in Nebruary 1968."
+Although the numb and engalaction of workstarry recruitment consuitines wated some 1960s, may now separating by the end of 1996, In October that your, for example, socially active citizens found the Wellington West Legace, volumental yearing a secretating effort as the town ball, Indian particles meetings, making their prosence felt in the suburbs and isosting recruitment films be planted in meeting.
+The property of the internal property of the suburbs and isosting recruitment films the planted in the property of the property of the suburbs and isosting recruitment films the planted in the property of the property of the suburbs and isosting recruitment films the planted in the property of the property of the suburbs and isosting recruitment films the planted in the property of the planted in the plan The North Carserbury Recruiting Board stressed the importance of ferinizin influence securing estimators: "Soung mon work comes to be tabled.
 A Music can do much, speech perhaps more, but girls can do most."
 A Defence Department survey of training came politiquerying beith assessments of recruiting instrustivates concurrent on this point?
 A factor metriunderestimated sion, is the same taken by the women of the Deminson.
-This is a temeral lever, and three under being included to the control of the control of the control lever, and three under being included to the control of the con Shame continued to be one means of wielding this influence, and over May and June giving white feathers in symbol of cowardice) became much more widesoread than it ped to fours that a failtare to stop the German Army furope could south in demantation in the South like, it was enc of several posters imported for use few Zealand.
+This is a temeral lever, and three under being included to the companying in jubb, cause of being country in the companying in the companying in jubb, cause of being country in the contract of their Country."
+Shame continued to be one means of wielding this influence, and over May and June giving white feathers in symbol of cowardice) became much more widesoread than it ped to fours that a failtare to stop the German Army furope could south in demantation in the South like, it was enc of several posters imported for use few Zealand.
 ARCHYON WITH TALLOW, KERNESS

+HISTORY AND MILITARY HISTORY

 Soldiers, Scouts and Spies

 CLIFF SIMONS

 A pivotal period in our history, the

 New Zealand Wars changed the

 country forever yet there is often little

 understanding of how they were fought.

 This book explains the battles in detail,

 with a focus on the role of intelligence

 in decisions about tactics, weapons,

 logistics and fortifications, highlighting

 themes that tie the campaigns together.